barais/correctexamslides/slides.md

 - Create an open source implementation of real software with complex architecture to have a case study for
   - experiments in software engineering research
   - explaining modern software architecture to students
-- Try to keep the right (in my vision) to do research in software engineering
+- Try to keep the credibility (in my vision) to do research in software engineering

 ---